-Total net position decreased from \$72 million to \$45 million over the five years reported here, primarily from the recognition of post retirement costs totaling \$24 million during the period.
-Without this OPEB cost, our net position for FY2016 would be just \$3 million less than our FY2012 net position.
-Changes in our net position from FY2015 to FY2016 include a decrease in capital assets (-\$7M) the increase in unfunded post-retirement benefit obligations (-\$5M) and reduction in amount owed on debt (+\$6M).
+Total net position decreased from \$74 million to \$41 million over the five years reported here, primarily from the recognition of post retirement costs totaling \$22 million during the period.
+Without this OPEB cost, our net position for FY2017 would be \$11 million less than our FY2013 net position.
+Changes in our net position from FY2016 to FY2017 include a decrease in capital assets (-\$6M), the increase in unfunded post-retirement benefit obligations (-\$5M) and increase in amount owed on debt (-\$8M), as well as the elimination of the interest swap liability (+\$15M).

-Net investment in capital assets decreased by \$3 million from June 30, 2015 to June 30, 2016 due to depreciation, offset partially by reduction in outstanding debt related to capital assets.
-Net investment in capital assets increased during the prior years during a period of capital construction.
+Net investment in capital assets did not change significantly from June 30, 2016 to June 30, 2017 due to depreciation, offset partially by reduction in outstanding debt related to capital assets.
+Net investment in capital assets have steadily decreased over the five-year period reported here, with the exception of FY17, which increased somewhat from the prior year.

-The restricted nonexpendable port of the Net Position represents the permanent endowment funds for the system.
+The restricted nonexpendable portion of the Net Position represents the permanent endowment funds for the system.
 These are donations to the colleges that cannot be spent without permission of the donor.
 They are invested and the earnings are used, based on the instructions of the donor.
 Most of the earnings on our endowment funds are used for scholarships.
-The increase of \$1 million in FY2016 and \$4 million over 5 years is due to gifts received for endowments during the period.
+The increase of \$1 million in FY2017 and \$4 million over 5 years is due to gifts received for endowments during the period.

 The restricted expendable portion of Net Position includes unexpended, but restricted gifts and grants, and unexpended endowment appreciation, subject to externally imposed conditions on their use.
-There was no significant change from June 30, 2015 to June 30, 2016.
+There was a \$2 million increase from June 30, 2016 to June 30, 2017.
 Over the 5-year period, expendable net assets have increased by \$3 million, as earnings have outpaced the 5% spending on endowments permitted by Board policy.

-The unrestricted portion of the Net Position is affected primarily by OPEB obligations, which are unfunded.
-That liability increased by \$5 million in FY2016 to \$60 million as of June 30, 2016.
-Since FY2012, the unrestricted net position has declined by \$36 million as post-employment benefit obligations are recorded.
+The unrestricted portion of the Net Position is largely affected by general operations, but the most significant impact to date has been the OPEB obligations, which are unfunded.
+That liability increased by \$5 million in FY2017 to \$65 million as of June 30, 2017.
+Since FY2013, the unrestricted net position has declined by \$29 million as post-employment benefit obligations are recorded.

-During FY2016 the system's total Net Position declined from \$54 million to \$45 million.
+During FY2017 the system's total Net Position declined from \$45 million to \$41 million.
 This is due primarily to our unrestricted net assets being reduced from the annual booking of the VSC OPEB liability.
 The details of the change in net position are shown in the Statement of Revenues, Expenses, and Changes in Net Position beginning on page 9.